DebugDatta/Keltner-Channel-Indicator/README.md

 ---

-A complete Python project with a **Tkinter-based GUI** that calculates, visualizes, and backtests the **Keltner Channel** — a volatility-based technical indicator used by traders to identify trends, breakouts, and reversals.
+A complete Python project with a **Tkinter-based GUI** and a **Streamlit web app** that calculates, visualizes, and backtests the **Keltner Channel** — a volatility-based technical indicator used by traders to identify trends, breakouts, and reversals.

 This project lets you interact with sliders, dropdowns, and file choosers directly in a graphical interface — no terminal needed.
+You can also use the web app in your browser with interactive dashboards, CSV views, and a PDF report builder.

-It uses live data from Yahoo Finance, runs a backtest, displays metrics and plots in the same window, and saves all results (charts and CSVs) automatically.
+It uses live data from Yahoo Finance, runs a backtest, displays metrics and plots in the same window or browser, and saves all results automatically.

 ---